Photo © Gioele Pozzi

 After earning a Certificate of Advanced Studies in Computer Music at the Zurich University of the Arts, he completed a Master of Arts ZFH in Composition and Theory in 2020, specialising in electroacoustic composition.
 This foundation opened the door to his explorations in sound synthesis, digital composition, and innovative approaches to music production.

 Drawing on the rich traditions of Latin American music while continually exploring new sonic territories, José Pino creates works that range from intimate solo pieces to expansive orchestral arrangements.
-Under his alias Dudu Alvear, he released Night in Hong Kong (La casa de nadie, 2025), a project he now brings to life in a live electronic performance with Ery Mancini as the duo Dual Frequencies, blending rhythmic roots with experimental textures and immersive soundscapes.
+Under his alias Dudu Alvear, he released Night in Hong Kong (La casa de nadie, 2025), a project he now brings to life in a live electronic performance blending rhythmic roots with experimental textures and immersive soundscapes.

 As producer and leader of the José Pino Trio, José Pino Quartet, and José Pino Big Band, he brings his vision to the stage and studio, merging improvisation with a contemporary creative approach.